 Canadians shouldn’t have to worry about toxic chemicals in products in the first place.
 That’s why we're working hard to get toxic chemicals like triclosan banned, phased-out or restricted by provincial and federal governments.

 Avoiding toxic chemicals in everyday products gets much easier once you know what to look for.
 To help, we provide downloadable guides and a list of our Just Beautiful Pledge companies; we also organize free community workshops with other organizations.

 Working To Ban Microbeads

-Not only are they polluting the water, but they also absorb and leach toxic chemicals which eventually end up in our food chain.
+Not only are they polluting the water, but they also adsorb and leach toxic chemicals which eventually end up in our food chain.

 Timeline of our success

 We spurred cities across Canada into action after releasing a report showing arsenic was polluting the sand of children’s playgrounds made with pressure treated wood.

 We published the report Polluted Children, Toxic Nation—the first Canadian study to test for harmful chemicals like PCBs and flame retardants in children's bodies.